-Bandwidth has direct working relationships with the FCC, FTC, FBI and IRS among others in government and law enforcement.
-Bandwidth is actively engaged in working groups and at the board of director level at SIPForum, CTIA, and Incompas and is an active participant in these organizations’ efforts to address the consumer threat of robocalling.
+Bandwidth has direct working relationships with the FCC, FTC, FBI, and IRS, among others in the government and law enforcement.
+Bandwidth is also actively engaged in working groups and at the board of director level at SIPForum, CTIA, and Incompas, and is an active participant in these organizations’ efforts to address the consumer threat of robocalling.

-Bandwidth is a member of the North American Numbering Council (NANC), several STIR/SHAKEN working groups and has been selected to be the Incompas representative on the ATIS STI-GA Board overseeing the procurement of vendors for the critical components of the SHAKEN/STIR framework such as the Certificate Authority and the Policy Administrator.
+Bandwidth is a member of the North American Numbering Council (NANC), several STIR/SHAKEN working groups, and has been selected to be the Incompas representative on the ATIS STI-GA Board overseeing the procurement of vendors for the critical components of the STIR/SHAKEN framework, such as the Certificate Authority and the Policy Administrator.
 Finally, Bandwidth is also a paid member and participant in the Communications Fraud Control Association (CFCA).